 The Boy Scouts of America is committed to creating safe environments for Scouts and leaders.
 Child abuse is an uncomfortable topic but an important one for us to cover to ensure the safety and well-being of our Scouts.
 The Boy Scouts of America has partnered with subject-matter experts from the Barbara Sinatra Children’s Center Foundation to present the Personal Safety Awareness Series.
 The Personal Safety Awareness Series main goal is to educate teens about what to do if they experience abusive behavior, educate them about safe and unsafe touches, and encourage them to go to a parent or another trusted adult for help.

 This course was introduced in the fall of 2012 to replace Crew Officers Orientation and the Venturing Leadership Skills Course.
 The course is specific to Sea Scouts and shares a common lexicon with Boy Scout training and aligns with the new Troop Leadership Training (TLT).
 The goals of ILSS are to give youth a clearer picture of how their position fits in the ship, help youth understand how they make a difference, and give youth additional tools and ideas for their role as leader.

 National Youth Leadership Training (NYLT)

-Learn about the various Scholarship & Academic Opportunities available from our partners.
+Learn about the various technical training classes available from available from our partners.